AlshainSC/202512WeekOne/TASKS.md

    ```bash
    docker run -d -p 8080:80 --name my-nginx nginx
    ```
-2. Verify it's running with `docker ps`
+2. Verify it is running with `docker ps`
 3. View the logs with `docker logs my-nginx`
 4. Create a file `docker/nginx_exploration.txt` containing:
-   - Output of `docker ps` (showing your nginx container)
+   - The output of `docker ps` showing your nginx container
-   - First 10 lines of the nginx logs
+   - The first 10 lines of the nginx logs

 ---